A message from chairman heather

 Rev Peter Doodes, copyright 1998-99-20-20-21-22-23-24-25

-Their next coffee morning will be held at the beautiful Church of St Oswald's Hooe on June 14th.
+The next Hooe Village Community Group coffee mornings are held at the beautiful Church of St Oswald's Hooe.
 You can visit the HVCG Website >HERE<